biocorecrg/vectorQC/README.md

 [![Nextflow version](https://img.shields.io/badge/nextflow-%E2%89%A50.31.0-brightgreen.svg)](https://www.nextflow.io/)
 ![Docker Automated build](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)

-This Nextflow pipeline analyzes the result of MIseq sequencing of a collection of vectors (300 bp x 2 paired ends).
+This Nextflow pipeline analyzes the results of the MiSeq sequencing of a collection of vectors (300 bp x 2 paired ends).
 The input is a pair of fastq files per sample (vector) and is specified in **params.config** file.
-The default **feature db** file is obtained by the tool PlasMapper (http://wishart.biology.ualberta.ca/PlasMapper/) while the **ReBase** is the database for restriction enzymes (http://rebase.neb.com/rebase/rebase.html).
+The default **feature db** file is obtained by the tool PlasMapper (http://wishart.biology.ualberta.ca/PlasMapper/) using **ReBase** as a database for restriction enzymes (http://rebase.neb.com/rebase/rebase.html).

-Once the pipeline is finished you can receive a mail with attached the MultiQC report.
+Once the pipeline is finished you will receive an e-mail with the MultiQC report attached.

 ## Requisites
-You need either a **Docker** (https://www.docker.com/) or **Singularity** (https://www.sylabs.io/) linux containers and **nextflow** workflow manager (https://www.nextflow.io/).
+You need either a **Docker** (https://www.docker.com/) or **Singularity** (https://www.sylabs.io/) Linux containers and **nextflow** workflow manager (https://www.nextflow.io/).
 Nextflow will need both **Java** and **JAVA developer kit (JDK)** to be installed in your computer.

  To install nextflow: